Subdivision is the division of a lot, tract, or parcel of land into two or more lots, parcels, sites, of land for sale or future development.

 A Draft Plan of Subdivision generally shows topographic information, natural heritage features, such as creeks and vegetation as well as the proposed lots, parks, school blocks and streets.

-Once your application is filed and has been deemed complete, the plan will be evaluated and circulated to Municipal departments and other agencies for comment and input.
+Once your application is filed and has been deemed complete, it will be circulated to the public bodies required under the Planning Act.

 The Municipality will advertise that it is holding a public meeting on the application.
 The public meeting allows people to learn about the subdivision and provide comments, and concerns.
 Residents with questions about the proposal are encouraged to contact the planner identified on the notice to get additional details.